l3r8yJ/l3r8yj.github.io/_drafts/2024-02-13-confluence-clownship-or-how-to-avoid-meetings.md

 How often have you been annoyed by crappy written documentation in [Confluence](https://www.atlassian.com/software/confluence)?
 All these endless wiki pages nested inside each other until your monitor runs out.
-Maybe you can remember finding two pages on the same topic that contradict each other?
+Do you remember what it's like to find two pages on the same topic that contradict each other;
-When your codebase matches with confluence wiki, only 10–20% of the actual codebase state.
-But much better if analysts never heard about formatting before!
+or your codebase matches with confluence wiki, only 40–60% of the actual codebase state?k But much better if analysts never heard about formatting before!
 So, what is the reason for it?